henri/spb/README.md

   * [Cubes OS](https://www.qubes-os.org/)
   * [Kasm Workspaces](https://kasmweb.com/)

-Is this list incomplte?
+Is this list incomplete?
 If you know of a privacy focused system missing from this list [let me know](https://github.com/henri/spb/discussions).

 If you test SPB and it works on your operating system [leave a comment](https://github.com/henri/spb/discussions) :) or let me know it is not working.
 Currently there are no plans to make this work on Microsoft Windows.
 It may work within the WLS?
 Give it a try and let me know!